czyzby/gdx-lml/README.md

 For efficient class scanning on desktop, see [Autumn FCS](http://github.com/czyzby/gdx-autumn-fcs).

 ##What's new
+1.3 -> 1.5

+- Exceptions thrown during annotation checks are now logged.
+This will basically affect only GWT platform (if it happens to work) - exceptions were ignored there due to clumsy reflection mechanism, but it turns out that some of them are actually relevant from time to time.

 1.2 -> 1.3

 - Annotated methods (`@Initiate`, `@Destroy`) no longer keep component references for invocation if they are static.
 If your static `@Destroy` method is annotated, you can safely assume that the component will still be properly garbage collected after context initiation, as long as you didn't keep its reference anywhere.